What is psychedelic medicine?

 ARE KETAMINE TREATMENTS COVERED BY INSURANCE?

 Insurance coverage is not available for the use of ketamine for mental health conditions.
 Hopefully, with more evidence of its efficacy we will see a change in policy in the coming years.
-Until then, insurance may cover ketamine therapy if there’s a history of a dual diagnosis of a chronic pain condition.
-Insurance will not cover treatment if the diagnosis is only for a mood disorder like depression, PTSD, or addiction.

 DOES NUSHAMA HAVE A PAYMENT PLAN?